International Travel & Temporary Exports

 Travelers are free to take and openly discuss any data or information that is published, available in the public domain, is normally taught as part of a class, or that resulted from Fundamental Research.
 However, you cannot take or share data or information that is in any way export-restricted.
 Examples could include information about export-controlled technologies or the results of a project not protected under the Fundamental Research Exclusion (FRE).
 Sharing these types of information may constitute an unauthorized export.

-If your purpose is teaching or presentation, keep the following in mind.
-Teaching should be limited to a catalog course.
-If you are presenting or sharing data and information, limit your presentation to only that which is published or qualifies for the Fundamental Research Exclusion (FRE).
+If teaching abroad, limit to content of a catalog course.
+If you are presenting or sharing data and information, limit to only that which is published or qualifies for the FRE.
 The same applies when collaborating while abroad and what you share with your foreign collaborators.

 Who you interact with can play a role in export compliance.
-Not only can sanctions apply to embargoed countries and governments, they can also apply to individual people and organizations and we are restricted in our interactions with them.
 Perform a Restricted Parties Screening (RPS) on people and associated entities to ensure they are not listed on any government-issued blocked or denied parties lists.
-You can use the search tool at export.gov or alternatively, contact VEC to assist.

 Other Travel Resources